Modified open Toda chain and quasi-integrability

+Note that $q_2(t=\pm T) \approx \pm \frac{\epsilon}{2}$.
 For small $|\epsilon| <1$, the numerical solutions remain very close to the analytical solutions obtained in the first order in $\epsilon$ perturbative regime (\ref{pertq}), which were plotted in the Fig. 2 for $\epsilon =0.5$.
 One can notice qualitatively that the symmetry (\ref{sym1}) of the coordinates under time-reflection is realized in the Fig. 4.
-The dark line shows the anomaly ${\cal A}_1(t)$ (\ref{ano211})-(\ref{quasi211}).
+The dark line shows the anomaly ${\cal A}_3(t)$ (\ref{ano211})-(\ref{quasi211}).
 Observe that qualitatively the odd symmetry (\ref{odd1}) of the anomaly is realized.
-We performed a numerical integration $\int_{-t_0}^{t_0}\, dt\, {\cal A}_1,\, (t_0 = 5)$, as in (\ref{ano011}), which provides a vanishing quantity with numerical accuracy of the order of $10^{-15}$.
+We performed a numerical integration $\int_{-t_0}^{t_0}\, dt\, {\cal A}_3,\, (t_0 = 5)$, as in (\ref{ano011}), which provides a vanishing quantity with numerical accuracy of the order of $10^{-15}$.
 Then, the vanishing anomaly condition (\ref{vanish}) is verified.

 Additionally, the numerical computation of the deformed third invariant $I_3 (t)$ for $\epsilon = 0.12$ yields a profile that closely reproduces that of Fig. 3, with no discernible differences within numerical accuracy.
 So, numerical simulations reveal that the deformed charge $I_3(t)$ exhibits noticeable variations around the central region of the time evolution $t \approx 0$.
 As time increases, these fluctuations diminish, and $I_3(t)$ gradually returns to the value attained in the distant past, indicating that the charge remains effectively conserved in the asymptotic regime.